Caldwell10/Customized_Load_Balancer/README.md

 # Customized Load Balancer

-This project invloves the creation of a Customized Load Balancer designed for distributed systems.
+This project involves the creation of a Customized Load Balancer designed for distributed systems.
 It demonstrates key concepts including:
 - A Dockerized HTTP server written with Flask
 - A consistent hashing module to distribute requests
 - Early testing and screenshots